THE INCA EMPIRE

 All the people were part of extended families called Ayllus.
 Each one was ruled by a man called a curaca.

 In theory the Sapa Inca owned all the land and wealth in the empire.
 The Sapa Inca gave farmers land to grow food.
 In return they had to do some work for him.
 The Sapa Inca reserved some land for himself and some was set aside to support the temples and priests.
-The Inca farmers had to pay a kind of tax by working of the Sapa Inca's and temples land.
+The Inca farmers had to pay a kind of tax by working of the Sapa Incas and temples land.
 Sometimes they also had to work on projects like building roads and bridges.

 The Inca empire was like a pyramid with the Sapa Inca at the top.
 The empire was divided into 4 regions ruled by men called opas.
-Below them there were more layers of government.
+Below them, there were more layers of government.

 To help rule their vast empire the Incas created an efficient network of roads.
 The Incas also made rope suspension bridges.
 As well as the roads the Incas had messengers called chasquis.
 Messages were carried by relay.
-Groups of messengers lived in houses by main roads and at all times two of them kept lookout.
+Groups of messengers lived in houses by main roads and at all times two of them kept a lookout.
 If they saw another messenger approaching one of them would run to meet him.
 The two messengers would run together for a while and the message was passed on from one man to the other.
 Using this relay system messages could be sent over long distances very quickly.
-Inca messengers could take messages 240 kilometres in one day.
+Inca messengers could take messages 240 kilometers in one day.

 The Incas did not have prisons.
-Instead for serious crimes such as murder, stealing and blasphemy offenders were executed by being pushed off a cliff.
+Instead for serious crimes such as murder, stealing, and blasphemy offenders were executed by being pushed off a cliff.
 Less serious crimes were punished by cutting off the hands or blinding.

 The Incas had a host of priests and priestesses to serve their gods in temples throughout the empire.
 Priests were also surgeons who performed simple operations.
 Patients chewed coca leaves to dull the pain.
 Priests bit the heads of a type of ant and used the jaws as clips to close wounds.